lmmentel/chemtools/README.rst

 Funding
 =======

-This project was realized through support from National Science Center (Poland) grant number UMO-2012/07/B/ST4/01347.
+This project was realized through the support from the National Science Center (Poland) grant number UMO-2012/07/B/ST4/01347.

 Citing